Transport in Spain: High-speed rail

 AVE trains run on a network of dedicated high-speed rail track owned and managed by Adif.
-The first line was opened in 1992, connecting the cities of Madrid, Córdoba, and Sevilla.
+The first line was opened in 1992, connecting the cities of Madrid, Córdoba, and Seville.
 Unlike the rest of the Spanish broad-gauge network, the AVE uses standard gauge tracks, permitting direct connections outside Spain.
 Some TGV-derived trains do run on the broad-gauge network at slower speeds, and these are branded separately as Euromed.

 On the line from Madrid to Seville, the service guarantees arrival within five minutes of the advertised time, and offers a full refund if the train is delayed further, although only 0.16% of trains have been so.
 In this regard, the punctuality of the AVE is exceptional compared to other non-long-distance Renfe services.
 On other AVE lines, this punctuality promise is more lax (15 minutes on the Barcelona line).
 A possible reason for this is that AVE services slow down to 200 km/h for the Sierra Morena section of the journey because of the tight curves and 250 km/h for the Córdoba-Seville section, possibly on account of medium-speed services running on the line, meaning that they have an easy means of recovering lost time if held up earlier in the journey.

 In 2020, access to the Spanish high-speed network was liberalised, and the AVE has since been joined by private competitors Ouigo España and Iryo.

 The AVE connects the following cities: